sakloui/jorban-martysmods.github.io/docs/reshade-guides/manual-reshade-installs.md

 1. Launch your game.

-2. Open ReShade and navigate to the `Settings` tab.
+2. Open ReShade and navigate to the "Settings" tab.

-3. Locate the `Effect Search Path` and `Texture Search Path` arguments
+3. Locate the "Effect Search Path" and "Texture Search Path" arguments.

    If you are starting with a fresh install of ReShade from a manual install, this area should be blank